aajfranklin/Click-And-Roll/README.md

 - [x] Fix stat display briefly visible without styling when in new scroll parent
 - [x] Implement more comprehensive profile photo api, or alternative image sourcing approach
 - [x] Handle duplicate player names
 - [x] Fix hyphenate surnames leading to invalid image urls
+- [ ] Fix names with apostrophes leading to invalid image urls
 - [ ] Handle names that contain other names as a sub-string

 #### Other